-Considering this and the fact that the brain is a huge power generator, scientists try to respond what happens to this amount of energy when the brain stops functioning after death.
-Is it possible that it is transferred to a parallel universe?
+Considering this and the fact that the brain is a huge power generator, scientists try to explain what happens to this amount of energy when the brain stops functioning after death.
+Could it be possible that this energy travels to a parallel universe?

-For scientists the theory of parallel universes is much more objective than the reality of space and time we perceive.
-Whatever the brain processes is used as information and it is simply a tool for understanding a particular space-time of a particular reality.
-It shows the inability of the brain to understand the existence of cosmic infinity, since it is able to realize only finite things.
+Whatever knowledge our brains process is used as a tool for understanding a particular space-time of a particular reality.
+It shows that the brain is unable to understand the existence of cosmic infinity since it is able to realize only finite things.
 We can’t even imagine what infinity looks like – a concept like this one is completely beyond human understanding.

 “Besso left this strange world a little ahead of me.
 But this does not mean anything.
-People like us know that the distinction between past, present and future is simply a persistent illusion.”
+People like us know that the distinction between past, present, and future is simply a persistent illusion.”